TommyQC/insta-bot-manager/README.md

 # insta-bot-manager
- A website made to manage your instagram bot
+ A website using Node.JS and ExpressJS to manage your instagram bot.